9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **8/31/2022 - _Intake Prototype Day 3_**

+Today we hope to finish the base for our intake as well as Continue to test for autonomous and skills programming, we would also like to begin building our intake if we have time today

-### Attendence
+### **Attendence**
 - [x] Rhett
 - [x] Tyler
 - [x] Noly
 - [ ] Rebecca
 - [ ] Ari

 ### **Goals for today**
 - [x] Finish Base
-- [ ] Continue Autonoumus/Skills Testing
+- [ ] Continue Autonoumous/Skills Testing
 - [ ] (If Time) Start Building Intake

-#### Intake Base
+#### **Intake Base**
 We found that the chain would hit the screw heads on the bearing block so we put a spacer in between the sprocket and the bearing block.
 This will create enough distance between the chain and the screw heads to prevent them from hitting each other.
+After the base was finished we began testing it to see how it felt to drive and how reliable it was with it being partially chain driven.
+We chose chain drive because it allowed us to move the motors back and free up space for the intake.
+After about 5 minutes of driving the chain had snapped on three seperate occasions, after a small number of adjustments, what was seemingly an unreliable drivetrain had no more issues while stress testing it.
+One thing that was observed from the occasions where the chain popped was that the base was still fully functional driving with only a small loss of precision.
+From the testing today, we are confident that chain drive will work reliably, if we continue down the same path with out final base.
+A major takeaway is that even on, what seems to be an off chance, our chain fails our robot isnt completely debilitated.

+##### Intake Base Images

+(Inset Image here)

+(Insert Image Here)

+#### **End of Entry Thoughts**

+Today we were unable to Continue testing programming for autonomous and skill or to start building an intake but were finally able to finish the base we will build our intake off of, meaning tomorrow our main goals will be to write code explanation entries in our entry and begin building the intake as well as to finish and refine our game entry and team bio entries.